Contact Us for a Free Consultation (213) 542-0979

 Stiff new penalties have come into place since I started practicing criminal defense in 1994 when O.J.
 Simpson's domestic violence case.

-He was ultimately charged with murder, really dominated the headlines and a lot of evidence was there to suggest that the police had really done nothing about domestic violence in not only that case but across LA county.
+He was ultimately charged with murder, which really dominated the headlines, and a lot of evidence was there to suggest that the police had done nothing about domestic violence in not only that case but across LA county.

 Police Policy on Making Domestic Violence Arrest

-Since that time, the police now have a policy in LA where, if they come to a residence — for example, of a domestic violence call — and they can see that somebody is injured and the person that is the alleged defendant actually hit that person in some way or caused that person to be hurt, they are going to arrest the offender.
+Since that time, the police now have a policy in LA where, if they come to a residence — for example, of a domestic violence call — they can see that somebody is injured.
+If the person who is the alleged defendant hits that person in some way or causes that person to be hurt, they will arrest the offender.

 If there has been violence between two parties, what they will do is figure out who the aggressor is between the two sides.